Sundin/kubernetes-tutorial/pod.md

         --interval=30s \
         --export > ./clusters/my-cluster/weather-api-source.yaml

 We will also create a _Flux Kustomization manifest_ for the weather-api pod.
-The Kustomization API defines a pipeline for fetching, decrypting, building, validating and applying Kubernetes manifests, so this will configure Flux to build and apply the [kustomize directory](https://github.com/Sundin/weather-api/tree/master/kustomize) located in the weather-api repository.
+[Kustomize](https://kustomize.io/) is a tool for defining, fetching, building and applying Kubernetes manifests.
+So the following command will configure Flux to build and apply the [kustomize directory](https://github.com/Sundin/weather-api/tree/master/kustomize) located in the weather-api repository.

     flux create kustomization weather-api \
         --source=weather-api \